-WASHINGTON – The ongoing buzz about “driverless cars” is frankly bizarre.
+WASHINGTON – The ongoing buzz about the marvel of “driverless cars” soon hitting the roads is a bit too optimistic.
 A great deal of money and effort is devoted to perfecting this futuristic technology.
 We know that Google and other high-tech companies are involved in this research.
-The latest news is that General Motors has entered a $ 500 million partnership with Lyft to produce a robot vehicle that will drive itself.
-Eventually it will be used for ride-sharing.
+General Motors has entered a $ 500 million partnership with Lyft to produce a robot vehicle that will drive itself.
+Eventually it will be managed by Uber or similar services and used for ride-sharing.

-To some extent, I see the point of getting into a car that can safely take you anywhere.
+I see the point of getting into a car that can safely take you anywhere.
 Instead of focusing on driving, while in the car, you are just a passenger.
-You can do work, you can safely make phone calls, or rest.
+You can read, do work.
+You can safely make phone calls, or rest.

 I can also understand how older or disabled people who can no longer drive but need to go places would find a self-driving vehicle to be the perfect solution to their daily mobility needs.